-Collaboration is an important feature in 2021, especially with so many companies adopting remote work.
+Collaboration is an important feature these days, especially with so many companies adopting remote work.

 So a good spreadsheet should let you see when your teammate is editing it in real-time.
 This way, you don’t have to tap them on the shoulder for ‘Is it done?’